Automatic Segmentation Tool for Long Webpage Screenshots

 from Web_page_Screenshot_Segmentation.master import split_heights

-# Splitting the image at 'path/to/image.jpg' into several parts
+# Split the image at 'path/to/image.jpg' into several parts

 split_image_path = split_heights(